 You can also download this leaflet:Cervical screening_ helping you decide - GOV.UK

 Surgery Opening Hours

 The Surgery is open from 08:30am to 6:30pm Monday to Friday.
-The telephones are diverted to the Out of Hours Services between 1:00 - 2:00pm every day, but the front door is almost always open if you need to pop in for something.
+The telephones are diverted to the Out of Hours Services between 1:00 - 2:00pm every day, due to the COVID pandemic, the front door is always locked.

 We also offer an evening Clinic, usually on a Monday which offers appointments from 6:30pm to 8:30pm.